 Knowledge of the ABO blood group is very much helpful in solving cases of disputed parentage and settling the cases of illegitimacy.

-1. Solution of disputed parentage – Although cases of mixed up parentage are rare in the hospitals, these may happen in certain cases and have occurred in the past.
+- Solution of disputed parentage – Although cases of mixed-up parentage are rare in hospitals, these may happen in some instances and have occurred in the past.
 Once, two sets of parents took their babies home to a particular hospital at about the same time.
-Both the families discovered it, but family 2 was not ready for the exchange.
-Blood tests in that case demonstrated the possibility of exchange, and the exchange there upon satisfied both the families.
+Both families discovered it, but Family 2 was not ready for the exchange, in that blood tests se demonstrated the possibility of exchange, and the eschaton satisfied both families.

-2. Solution of cases of illegitimacy РA widely known movie star in California was accused by a farmer starlet prot̩g̩ of being the father of her young daughter.
-The physicians made blood tests of the alleged father, the mother and the baby with these results.
+- Solution of cases of illegitimacy – A widely known movie star in California was accused by a farmer starlet protégé of being the father of her young daughter.
+The physicians made blood tests of the alleged father, the mother, and the baby with these results.

 The blood test showed that the defendant could not be the father.
 The real father can have either blood group B or AB.

-3. Disputed cases of claimants – Blood tests can help in solving cases of claimants to estates.
+3. Disputed cases of claimants – Blood tests can help solve claimants’ cases to estates.
 These can also help in some criminal proceedings.

 How do multiple alleles arise?

-Multiple alleles arise by mutation at the same locus but to different extent.
+Multiple alleles arise by mutation at the same locus but to different extents.

 Pseudoalleles are functionally related or functionally allelic closely linked genes.
 These are structurally nonallelic but are inherited together.